 Growing in Illinois

-Growing marijuana in Illinois should be a combination of staying small and staying discreet.
+Growing marijuana in Illinois, if you aren’t a patient, could get you in trouble.
 Do not attempt to grow more than five plants at one time.
 First of all, you don’t need to.
 Secondly, growing more than five plants is guaranteed prison time if caught.
 However, growing fewer than five plants is a civil violation.
 If you plan to grow in this state, stay small.

-If you only grow a single plant, you may face less trouble if caught, but truthfully, not getting caught is the best way to grow.
-You can read some tips on how to now to get caught in the free ebook, The Marijuana Grow Bible.
+Growing a single plant is the best way to get started.
+You can read some tips on growing in the free ebook, The Marijuana Grow Bible.
 It covers various methods for safely growing weed in Illinois, as well as tips on getting the best yield from your plants.
 No matter where you reside, the grow bible should be your first step to growing weed.